wp-plugins/marctv-galleria/readme.txt

 * Choose an image size for gallery for this breakpoint.
 * Rewritten in OO PHP
 * New meta information.
+* Compatible with Tweenty Fifteen.
+* Localisation is now supported.
+Feel free to send me your translation.

 = 2.3 =